Mitch-Luedy/Community.VMware/README.md

 ### FOR Appliances ###
 For appliance, You will need:
 1. Create a folder on the Windows Based "Proxy" computer "C:\vCenter\"
 2. in that folder create a "Server.txt" file with only the vCenter ServerName or IP Address.
 No spaces and no carrige returns.
-Currently this only supports 1 machine but I have plans to update this.
+Currently this only supports 1 vCenter Appliance per Proxy machine but I hope to get arround to removing this limitation.
+The "Proxy" computer runs the Powershell scripts against the vCenter Server in the Server.txt file.
 3. To add a "Dummy service" to the machine that is acting as proxy.
 It will be pointed to a file that does not exist and is Disabled.
 That is fine.
 Run the following powershell line to create the service:

 ###